bitquery/graphql-docs/docs/Schema/tron/transactions.md

 # Transactions

-The `transactions` field allows us to fetch transactions details fom Tron blockchain.
+The `transactions` field allows us to fetch transactions details from Tron blockchain.

 Here is an example that demonstrates how to fetch transaction data: